Righting Civil Wrongs

 Of Hogs and Men

 One type of industrial facility rivals all the rest for a truly vile community experience: controlled animal feeding operations, better known as factory farms.
-Factory-scale pig farms housing thousands of animals dot the landscape of southeastern North Carolina where slaves historically worked on tobacco plantations and where large populations of black residents remain.
+Factory-scale pig farms housing thousands of animals dot the landscape of southeastern North Carolina where slaves historically worked on tobacco plantations and where African American communities remain.

 Farmers flush gallons of hog feces and urine into open pits lined only with clay and then spray the “liquid manure” onto nearby fields.
 The waste leaches out of the open pits and flows as run-off from the fields, polluting nearby waterways.
 When it’s sprayed, the fecal matter also drifts as mist onto neighboring homes, clinging to hair and clothes and forcing residents indoors.

-Studies at the University of North Carolina, Chapel Hill confirm that counties with larger nonwhite populations are home to more factory farm-raised hogs and that living near an industrial hog farm can lead to eye irritation, nausea, breathing troubles, high blood pressure and exposure to antibiotic-resistant bacteria from fecal waste caused by the hogs’ steady diet of low-dose antibiotics.
+Studies at the University of North Carolina, Chapel Hill and elsewhere confirm that communities with larger nonwhite populations are home to more factory farm-raised hogs and that living near an industrial hog farm can lead to eye irritation, nausea, breathing troubles, high blood pressure and exposure to antibiotic-resistant bacteria from fecal waste caused by the hogs’ steady diet of low-dose antibiotics.

 Nutrients in the animal waste also feed the growth of toxic blue-green algae that starve waterways of oxygen, leading to massive fish kills.
 This algae, which is linked to neurological problems in humans, has been found near intake valves on the Cape Fear river that supply drinking water to half a million people in North Carolina.
 So people living near large-scale hog farms get hit twice—once with the stench and filth of the manure itself and again with potentially contaminated water.